Connecticut hedge fund managers arrested on fraud charges

-WASHINGTON (Reuters) - Three senior executives of New Stream Capital, a Connecticut hedge fund, were arrested and charged on Tuesday for allegedly lying about the fund’s structure and financial condition in 2008 before it failed.
+WASHINGTON, Feb 26 (Reuters) - Three senior executives of New Stream Capital, a Connecticut hedge fund, were arrested and charged for allegedly lying about the fund’s structure and financial condition in 2008 before it failed.

 A grand jury indicted Managing Partners David Bryson and Bart Gutekunst and Chief Financial Officer Richard Pereira on charges of conspiracy, securities fraud and wire fraud, the U.S. Justice Department said.